killerducky/deja-queue/notes.md

 - [x] Clicking thumb on top of queue plays the song
 - [ ] Q - dataTree mode
 - [ ] Tag
-- [ ] Playlist should respect deleted videos
 - [ ] Adding new videos should update playlist/DB/etc
 - [ ] Add to Q link text -- option for video/playlist
 - [ ] Q mode dropdown is rounded weirdly